shekspir55/micron/README.md

 Ideally, I would have separated it.

 What could be done better?
 I could have separated worker nodes to separate docker containers and made them communitcate wth a scheduler server via API.
 Not sure if that was needed in the scope of this task didn't want to overengineer too much.

+## Project was set up from scratch, no boilerplates were used

 # Running and stoping the projet